 Language in Business

-The Danes are very realistic with the limited use of their language in regards to conducting international business.
-There are only 5.8 million speaks worldwide.
+The Danes are very realistic about the limited use of their language in regards to conducting international business.
+There are only a little more than 6 million speakers worldwide.
 They fully realize that their language is not very useful on the international scene.
 This is one of the reasons that English is taught from a very early age in school.
 English is spoken and understood by most Danes in the work force regardless of their age.
-Older retired Danes may not have English language skills.
+Older retired Danes (65+) may not have English language skills.
 As a rule, a business visitor will not need to hire an interpreter.

 In your business conversations with Danes you should try and avoid the use of slang, unless it is obvious that the person you are speaking with has superior English skills.
 Most Danes will know some English slang, but most English slang will not be understood.
 This is not surprising if you consider that an English speaker from Manchester, England would in all likelihood be mystified by the slang of a California born surfer.